 How many exoplanets can NASA’s Eyes on exoplanets look in on?

-According to the listing in Nasa’s Exoplanet archive, there are more than 1,000 exotic planets known to orbit distant stars.
-Using Nasa’s tool, you can zoom to a closer look at them.
+According to the listing in NASA’s Exoplanet archive, there are more than 1,000 exotic planets known to orbit distant stars.
+Using NASA’s tool, you can zoom in for a closer look.
 You can also look at Earth-sized planets, super-Earths, gas giants, and more.

 Is Earth an exoplanet?

 No, and yes.
 If life on another planet looks at the Earth, they will mark it as an exoplanet.
-Similarly, when we look at plants that match the characteristics of Earth and are far away from our Solar system, they are marked as exoplanets.
+Similarly, when we examine plants that match the characteristics of Earth and are located far away from our Solar system, they are designated as exoplanets.